DanielNappa/sap-devspace-cli/README.md

 ### Future Enhancements (Potential) and Known Issues

 - Configuration file for more advanced settings.
-- More detailed error reporting and verbose logging options configurable by
+- More detailed error reporting and user-configurable verbose logging options.
-- Return back to main selection after deleting a dev space.
+- Hono server is not terminated when the user cancels authentication in the browser.
+  - Workaround: Exit the CLI (Ctrl+C) to stop the server, then retry authentication.
-- Assertion failure occurs when there a no dev spaces in the landscape.
+- Assertion failure occurs when there are no dev spaces in the landscape.
 - ERR_Invalid_URL is thrown on newly created dev spaces when attempting to connect.